maxencedbe/scratchnet/README.md

 You’ll be prompted to:

-- Choose a dataset (e.g., mnist, iris, or custom for your CSV)
+- Choose a dataset (e.g., mnist, iris, or custom for your own CSV)
 - Configure the model manually or let ScratchNet auto-tune hyperparameters
 - Confirm before training start